WordMistri/WordMistri.github.io/_texts/g.md

 ---
 layout: poem
-title: THE MOON AND I
+title: The Moon and I
 author:
 editor:
 source: